 Background: Trigyn was engaged by an international intergovernmental organization (IGO) to support its global initiative to digitize intellectual property records on a common platform.
 To foster greater compliance with global intellectual property conventions, the program sought to transition African countries away from paper-based intellectual property (IP) rights record keeping to a digital system.
 Digital record keeping allowed countries to quickly search historical records to ensure the IP of rights holders was easily identified and protected.
 The scope of the project included implementation of a localized technology solution in several African countries, integration with an established global platform, and implementing uniform processes for IP record keeping.

 A major challenge facing the NGO in expanding the program to Africa was sustainability.
 Without a proactive sustainability strategy, technology investments in developing countries can foster long term dependence on out-of-country suppliers or outright abandonment due to the lack of affordable local support options.

 Trigyn Approach: Trigyn Technologies was engaged to implement the program in African countries.
 The project required adaptation of a legacy application to digitize hundreds of thousands of paper-based intellectual property records into a searchable electronic database.

 To overcome the challenge of sustainability, Trigyn deployed its innovative Sustainable Development Model for technology. projects adhering to the United Nations Principles for Sustainable Development including:

 - Quality Education.

 - Peace, Justice and Strong Institutions.

-Trigyn continues to be involved in this project including implementations in additional countries and maintaining the solution under a Managed Services model heavily utilizing local African IT professionals.
+Trigyn implemented the solution in several African countries and continues to be involved in maintaining the solution under a Managed Services model relying mostly on local African IT professionals.